Elecraft KX3 / KX2

 A word on coaxial cable

 It's always nice to be able to use low loss coaxial cable, like RG 213, but it is really not practical to use this type of coax when operating portable.
 I feel RG 8X is great cable for portable operations.
 RG 58 is a little smaller in diameter but I always had issues when using PL 259 connectors on this cable.
 It seemed they had a very high failure rate.
 The center conductor would always fail inside of the connector.
 Having a coax fail when in the field makes for a bad day.
-Since the KX3 and my Ten Tec R4020 both use BNC's, I figured it’s time to make the change.
+Since the KX3, KX2 and my Ten Tec R4020 all use BNC's, I figured it’s time to make the change.
 Installing BNC's on RG 58 cable is not a fun job.
 First you must make sure your purchase the correct connector.
 I decided it would be a lot easier and, in this case, much better to look for assemblies already made.
 Amphenol Cables on Demand had just what I needed.
 They use low loss RG 58 cable and BNC's that are molded to the cable.
 I purchased two each pre made 25 foot lengths and one each pre made 50 foot length.
-You will also need to carry a BNC female coupler if longer lengths are needed.
+You will also need to carry a BNC female coupler if longer lengths are needed in the field.

 Shown on the left is a pre made 25 foot length of RG 58 coax, with BNC molded connectors.
 The double female connector is shown laying in the middle.